renderedtext/snippets/docs/slow_docker_push_troubleshoot.md

 ### 3. Use the semaphore YAML with new docker push command in your main branches

 For most organizations this step means merging the change in CI/CD pipeline to the master branch.
-This will help us get the graph which depicts more closely how often poor docker push performance is present in your Semaphore project.
+This will help us get the graph which depicts more closely how often poor docker push performance occurs on your Semaphore project.